cgreer799/Professional-README-Generator/Develop/utils/README.md

   ## License

   This project is licensed under the MIT License.
-To learn more about this license, use the link provided below:
+Use the link provided below to learn more about this license:

   https://opensource.org/licenses/MIT